philips-labs/terraform-aws-github-runner/README.md

      - `Self-hosted runners`: Read & write (to register runner)
 8. Save the new app.
 9. On the General page, make a note of the "App ID" and "Client ID" parameters.
-10. Create a new client secret and also write it down.
-11. Generate a new private key and save the `app.private-key.pem` file.
+10. Generate a new private key and save the `app.private-key.pem` file.

 ### Setup terraform module